Data Retention Policy

-The Data Protection Manager, in conjunction with the Chief Operating Officer and VP of Engineering will work with the IT department to map the Personal Data that is being processed and the data flows within and between the entities within HYPR.
+The Data Protection Manager, in conjunction with the Chief Operating Officer and VP of Engineering will work with the IT department to maintain accurate maps of the Personal Data that is being processed and the data flows within and between the entities within HYPR.

 5. ROUTINES FOR ERASURE

 For each system/service used by HYPR where Personal Data is Processed, a Directly Responsible Individual (“DRI”) within HYPR shall be appointed and be responsible for the retention and erasure of Personal Data processed in that system/service (to be documented by the Data Protection Manager, in conjunction with the Chief Operating Officer and VP of Engineering).

 The DRI appointed is typically the department lead for each Business Area/Subsidiary but in some cases, it is the VP of Engineering or Data Protection Manager.